Skip to content

 How Much Does a Kilimanjaro Climb Cost in 2026?

 All-inclusive Kilimanjaro climbs start from $1,539 per person in 2026.
 This covers park fees, camping or hut accommodation, all meals, a certified guide, and safety equipment.
 The only additional costs are flights, Tanzania visa (~$50), tips for your crew, and personal gear rental if needed.
-Premium routes like Northern Circuit cost $2,579 or more due to longer durations and lower group sizes.
+See our full tour options by route and duration, or plan your Kilimanjaro climb for 2026 with transparent pricing.

 What Is the Success Rate on Kilimanjaro?